hcheung01/gold_and_silver_scraper/README.md

 ### get commodity price file
-This program will open previously created CSV files and find mean/variance of user inputted range of dates
+This program will open previously created CSV files and find mean/variance of user inputted range of dates.

+Important: Edge cases is implemented, please try different invalid inputs.

 To run if path is same or if you will edit the file:
 `./getCommodityPrice.py startdate enddate gold|silver`